 Insert the following text at the end of the 3rd paragraph of section 11.4.3:

-Within an ESS, a VHT STA shall eliminate TKIP and GCMP as choices for the pairwise cipher suite if CCMP is advertised by the AP or if the AP included either an HT Capabilities element or a VHT Capabilities element in its Beacon and Probe Response frames.
-The elimination of TKIP and GCMP as choices for the pairwise cipher suite may result in a lack of overlap of the remaining pairwise cipher suite choices, in which case the VHT STA shall decline to create an RSN association with that AP.
+Within an ESS, a VHT STA shall eliminate TKIP as a choice for the pairwise cipher.
+TKIP is inappropriate for a VHT STA because the security assumption of its authentication component (Michael) is too low (2-20 for TKIP versus 2-64 for CCMP).

 11.4.4 RSNA policy selection in an IBSS and for DLS